The Essential Guide to the Mitre Sled

 Understanding the Mitre Sled

-A mitre sled is a fixture used with a table saw to improve cutting accuracy.
-It’s particularly useful for making angled cuts, such as mitres for frames and joints.
-The sled consists of a flat base that slides across the saw table, holding workpieces securely at specific angles.
-When compared to a standard mitre gauge, a sled offers greater stability and precision.
+A mitre sled is a table saw fixture built to improve cutting accuracy — particularly for angled cuts like mitres for frames and joints.
+It consists of a flat base that slides in the table saw’s slots, holding workpieces securely at specific angles.
+A mitre sled offers greater stability and precision than a standard mitre gauge, especially on larger or longer pieces.

 Components of a Mitre Sled